 Training required for all personnel involved in excavation and other soil disturbing activities, once asbestos is encountered during construction or on projects where asbestos encounters are expected.
 Asbestos Awareness Training shall be given by a qualified and certified Asbestos Building Inspector with a minimum of six months experience inspecting asbestos contaminated soil.

-Assessment for the presence and extent, within the proposed area of disturbance, of asbestos discoveries, whether expected or unexpected, by a Certified Asbestos Inspector.
+Assessment for the presence and extent, within the proposed area of disturbance, of asbestos discoveries, whether expected or unexpected, by a CDPHE Certified Asbestos Building Inspector.

 Investigation and sampling required for risk assessment and management.
-Investigation, if required, shall be conducted by a Certified Asbestos Inspector.
+Investigation, if required, shall be conducted by a CDPHE Certified Asbestos Building Inspector.

 Risk assessment and determinations for further management or abatement.

-Risk assessment and determinations must be made by a Certified Asbestos Inspector, and coordinated with the Engineer.
+Risk assessment and determinations must be made by a CDPHE Certified Asbestos Building Inspector, and coordinated with the Engineer.

 Soil remediation is not necessarily required, depending on the circumstances.

-Submit 24-hour Notification of Unplanned Asbestos Discovery.

-Submit 10-day Notification of Planned Asbestos Management.

-Submit 24-hour Notification of Unplanned Asbestos Discovery.

-Submit 10-day Notification of Planned Asbestos Management.
+Submit CDPHE 24-hour Notification form for unexpected RACS discovery included in Attachment 1 of the CDOT Regulated Asbestos-Contaminated Soil Management Standard Operating Procedure

+Submit CDPHE 10-day Notification form for planned RACS management included in Attachment 1 of the CDOT Regulated Asbestos-Contaminated Soil Management Standard Operating Procedure.

 Risk Assessment and Determinations for Further Management Or Remediation.
 Risk assessment and determinations for further management or remediation must be closely coordinated with the Project Engineer and Project Manager of the Statewide Management Plan.